 All of the \$3.8 million restructuring charge liability related to employee costs at December 31, 2022 is expected to be paid in the next 15 months and is included as a component of accrued payroll and related benefits and deferred compensation and other liabilities.
-All of the \$0.6 million other restructuring charge liability at December 31, 2022 is expected to be paid in the next 12 months and is included as a component of accrued payroll and related benefits are compensation and other liabilities.
+All of the \$0.6 million other restructuring charge liability at December 31, 2022 is expected to be paid in the next 12 months and is included as a component of accrued payroll and related benefits.